koenderks/rcityviews/README.md

 ### Finding a city to map

-First, you can search for a city name in the database using the `list_cities()` function.
-This function looks in the database and finds any city name that contains the expression in `match`.
+First, you can search for a city name in the package database using the `list_cities()` function.
+This function looks in the internal database and finds any city name that contains the expression in `match`.

 ```r
 list_cities(match = "Ams")